The Best Walks in Bologna

 But a few athletic friends made it and told me how beautiful this walking is.

-Via degli dei (The Way of Gods) is the trekking path created in the late 80s of the '900 by a group of Bolognese hikers, mostly follows these ancient tracks to rediscover some fine pavements of the Roman road.
+Via degli dei (The Way of Gods) is the trekking path created in the late 80s of the '900 by a group of Bolognese hikers, who mostly follow these ancient tracks to rediscover some fine pavements of the Roman road.

 Not exactly a walk but still a good way to be in shape after a food tour in Bologna.